lukeed/pwa/readme.md

 * [`@pwa/preset-svelte`](/packages/preset-svelte)
 * [`@pwa/preset-vue`](/packages/preset-vue)

 These packages are auto-loaded during PWA's initialization and are applied _first_, before any [Plugins](#plugins) or [custom configuration](#customizing).
-This means that you always have the option to override a value or setting in the Preset.
+This means that you always have the option to override a value or setting shipped within the Preset.

 ### Plugins